rmagick-temp/rmagick/README.txt

 You can find more sample RMagick programs in the /example directory.
 These programs are not installed in the RMagick documentation tree.

-<h2 id="undoc">Undocumented features</h2>
-This release includes an extra feature that isn't in the documentation.
-The Magick module defines two methods that control ImageMagick's logging function.
-This function is not officially documented by ImageMagick, so I have decided not to add them to RMagick's documentation.
-However, you may find them helpful for debugging your application.
-(Caveat: these two methods may change behavior or be removed without advance notice!
-You are on your own!)

-##### Magick::set\_log\_event_mask(event [,...])

-The arguments are one or more "event domains".
-The set_log_event_mask method recognizes these event domains: "all", "annotate", "blob", "cache", "coder", "configure", "deprecate", "draw", "locale", "none", "resource", "transform", "user", and "x11".
-ImageMagick events that match the mask are logged.
-The default domain is "none".
-For example,

-        Magick::set\_log\_event_mask("render")

-Logging is controlled by the log.mgk file, which may be found in the same directory as the delegates.mgk files.
-(See ImageMagick's README.txt file.)
-The purpose of the entries in this file is undocumented, so your guess is as good as mine.
-Also, the meaning of the event domains and exactly what events are logged are undocumented.

-##### Magick::set\_log\_format(format)

-The default log format is described in the log.mgk file.
-This method allows you to redefine the format at run-time.
-The format argument is a string similar to an fprintf format string.
-Each line in the log has the format described by the format string.
-Characters that are not control characters are printed as-is.
-The control characters are:

-        %t - the current time
-        %r - the elapsed time
-        %u - the user time
-        %p - the pid (process id)
-        %m - the name of the ImageMagick source file that contains the function that generated the event
-        %f - the name of the ImageMagick function that generated the event
-        %l - the line number in the source file
-        %d - the event domain (one of the event mask strings listed above)
-        %e - the event name

-For example, the default log format is:

-        Magick::set_log_format("%t %r %u %p %m/%f/%l/%d:\n  %e")

 <h2 id="bugs">Reporting bugs</h2>